flightjs/flight/doc/advice_api.md

 ## this.around(existingFuncName, customFunc)

-Run the `existingFuncName` function in the middle of the `customFunc` function.
+Run the `existingFunc` function in the middle of the `customFunc` function.
 It's similar to [underscore](http://underscorejs.org/)'s `_wrap` function).

-* `existingFuncName`: a string that matches the name of the existing function you want to augment.
+* `existingFuncName`: a string that matches the name of the existing function (`existingFunc`) you want to augment.
-* `customFunc(existingFunc)`: the function to wrap around `existingFunc`.
+* `customFunc`: the function to wrap around `existingFunc`.
 The `existingFunc` function will be passed to `customFunc` as an argument.

 The existing function is passed to the custom function as an argument so that it can be referenced.
-If the custom function does not call the existing function then it will replace that function instead of surround it:
+If the custom function does not call the existing function then it will replace that function instead of surrounding it:

 ```js
 define(function() {